No products in the cart.

 • Supplementary motor area

 These three areas are responsible for initiating and coordinating voluntary movements.
-Voluntary movements include everything from moving your hands and legs to controlling facial expressions and even some swallowing motions.
+Voluntary movements are movements that are purposeful or intentional.
+This can include everything from moving your hands and legs to controlling facial expressions and even performing some swallowing motions.

 How the Motor Cortex Works

 The different sections of the motor cortex control different aspects of movement.
-For example, the premotor cortex is responsible for planning movement, and the primary motor cortex is in charge of executing that movement.
+For example, the premotor cortex is responsible for planning movement, and the primary motor cortex initiates the execution of that movement.
+Additionally, the primary motor cortex helps determine the force of the movement as well as that movement’s direction.

 This fact explains why many stroke patients struggle with fine motor control or facial paralysis.
-Because those motions are controlled by a larger portion of the motor cortex, they have a much higher likelihood of becoming damaged during a stroke.
+Since those motions are controlled by a larger portion of the motor cortex, they may have a higher likelihood of becoming impaired during a stroke.

 Effects of Stroke in the Motor Cortex

 • Hemiparesis.
 This refers to weakness on one side of the body.
-If a stroke has damaged the left motor cortex, the patient may have trouble lifting their right arm, moving the fingers on their right hand, controlling their right leg movements, and the entire right side of their face might droop.
-Hemiparesis can also affect trunk movements, so patients with this condition may have trouble balancing due to weakness through their core muscles on the affected side.
+If a stroke has damaged the left motor cortex, the patient may have trouble lifting their right arm, moving the fingers on their right hand, or controlling their right leg movements.
+Additionally, the right side of their face might droop.
+Hemiparesis can also affect trunk movements, so patients with this condition may have trouble balancing due to weakness in their core muscles on the affected side.

 • Spasticity.
 Spasticity occurs after a loss or disruption of communication between the brain and muscles.
-With spasticity, the muscles are in a constant state of contraction.
-If this situation persists, the muscle fibers can shorten and contractures will set in.
+When spasticity occurs, the muscles are in a constant state of contraction or spasm.
+If this situation persists, the muscle fibers can shorten and lead to contractures.

-• Speech problems.
+• Speech and swallowing problems.
 The motor cortex controls many of the muscles used during speech.
 Therefore, if a stroke damages this area, speech difficulties can occur.
+This can include various forms of aphasia.
+Additionally, difficulty swallowing (dysphagia) can also result from weakness of the muscles of the mouth and throat.

 • Incontinence.
-A stroke in the motor cortex can also weaken the muscles that control bowel and bladder functions.
-This effect usually occurs immediately after stroke, but typically fades after the brain has had time to heal.
+A stroke in the motor cortex can weaken and reduce coordination of the muscles that control bowel and bladder functions.
+This effect usually occurs immediately after stroke but typically improves after the brain has had time to heal.

-As you can see, motor cortex damage can lead to a wide range of symptoms.
-The type of symptoms you experience will depend on the precise location of the stroke.
-Fortunately though, you can treat these issues through physical, occupational, and speech therapy.
+As you can see, stroke in the motor cortex can lead to a wide range of symptoms, such as the ones we discussed above.
+The specific type of symptoms you experience will depend on the precise location of the stroke.
+Fortunately, you can treat these effects through rehabilitation that includes physical, occupational, and speech therapy.
+To help you get started, we will discuss how these treatments work in the next section.

-In the end then, the best way to overcome a stroke in the motor cortex is to engage neuroplasticity through consistent exercise.
+With time, these new pathways can become more established and the movements will become easier to perform.
+For this reason, the best way to improve function after a stroke in the motor cortex is to engage neuroplasticity through consistent exercise.

 Why Early Intervention Is Crucial

-During the first three months after stroke, the brain enters a heightened state of plasticity.
-This means that therapy will have a more visible impact, and patients can make faster progress.
+During the first three to six months after stroke, the brain enters a heightened state of plasticity.
+We call this period when the brain makes rapid, meaningful gains in function spontaneous recovery.
+This means therapy will have a more visible impact and patients can make faster progress toward their goals during this time.

-Therefore, it is crucial to begin physical, occupational, and speech therapy (if applicable to you) as soon as possible after a stroke in the motor cortex.
+Therefore, it is crucial to begin rehabilitation including physical, occupational, and speech therapy as soon as possible after a stroke in the motor cortex.
 This allows patients to take advantage of their heightened plasticity.
+Additionally, these therapists can recommend appropriate adaptive equipment to help survivors and caregivers improve the performance of daily care tasks.

-Many therapists recommend going to both outpatient therapy and participating in a home exercise regimen for best results.
-Rehab technology like Flint Rehab’s FitMi home therapy is attractive for patients recovering from this type of stroke because it motivates intense repetition of therapeutic exercises.
+Rehabilitation technology like Flint Rehab’s FitMi home therapy is attractive for patients recovering from this type of stroke because it encourages high repetition of therapeutic exercises.
+This can help you stay motivated and consistent with your program to keep taking steps toward recovery.

 Discover Award-Winning Neurorehab Tools